Maasai Cricket Warriors: Background

 The MCW was originally introduced to cricket by Aliya Bauer, a South African primatologist.
 Bauer noticed the group when she was conducting research in Il Polei village.
 She purchased equipment and taught them cricket.
-The semi-nomadic group found the game interesting after realising it looks similar to their traditional hunting and spear-throwing.
+The semi-nomadic group found the game interesting after realizing it looks similar to their traditional hunting and spear-throwing.

 In 2012, they moved to Mombasa where they learnt cricket at the Legends Cricket Nursery under the coaching of Steve Tikolo, Thomas Odoyo, and Jimmy Kamande.
 Their participation in 2013 Last Man Stands championship, London caught attention of their elders (head of Maasai tribe) that subsequently became a subject of discussion with elders about women's rights in Kenya.

 In 2017 the MCW also appeared in an awareness campaign for the protection of the northern white rhinoceros after it participated in a charity cricket tournament, Last male Standing Rhino Cup against the British Army Training Unit Kenya cricket team.

 Clothing and equipments

-The MCW players wanted to play cricket wearing their traditional dresses of red colour, bracelets, traditional guard around the body, and sandals made from recycled tires during their 2012 tour of South Africa for Last Man Stands Championship, Twenty20.
+The MCW players wanted to play cricket wearing their traditional dresses of red color, bracelets, traditional guard around the body, and sandals made from recycled tires during their 2012 tour of South Africa for Last Man Stands Championship, Twenty20.
 Besides wearing pads and batting gloves, players also wear traditional dress of Maasai, red shawls and jewels.
 Players often wear coloured bead-necklace during matches.

 Fundraising

 The International Cricket Council (ICC) provided financial aid to the team in the late 2010 for World AIDS Day tournament.
-It also received financial assistance from the Cricket Without Boundaries, Last Man Stand, 28Too Many British Army Training Unit Kenya, International cricket Council for safeguarding cricket. among many other organisations.
+It also received financial assistance from the Cricket Without Boundaries, Last Man Stand, 28Too Many British Army Training Unit Kenya, International cricket Council for safeguarding cricket. among many other organizations.